ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

         1               1               0
         =============   =============   =============

 It is the logical rule we need if we want to decide the sign of a multiplication problem.
-If input 1 represents "the first number negative" and input 2 represents "the second number is negative", then **XOR**'s output would tell us "is the answer negative".
+If input 1 represents "the first number negative" and input 2 represents "the second number is negative", then **XOR**'s output would tell us "Is the answer negative".
 If either one of the two numbers, but not both of them, were negative, then the answer will be negative.

 Watch out for **XOR** and **OR** - in English we often use the word "or" to mean both things.
 The statement "Entrées come with fries *or* a salad" probably means you can get one or the other, but not both.
 In that statement, *or* means the **XOR** rule.
 On the other hand, imagine a class syllabus that states: "If you turn in copied work, *or* the wrong assignment, you will get a 0".
-You would certainly get a 0 if you turned in a plagiarized copy of the wrong assignment (both parts true).
+You would certainly get a 0 if you turned in a plagiarized copy of the wrong assignment (both parts are true).
 In this case, *or* means logical **OR** - if either part is true, the answer is true.

 |br|